candlerb/vault-totp-helper/README.md

 secret_id = "5f134c14-de70-404c-aabf-406f4c799419"
 ```

+If this file contains `role_id` and `secret_id` then ensure that the
-Ensure that the permissions are set so that normal users cannot read this file.
+permissions are set so that normal users cannot read it.

 You can test `vault-totp-helper` standalone: